nonbeing/chat-example/README.md

 1. Participants should be able to work Across Networks (Internet)
 1. Participants should be able transfer a file to each other

 File-transfer is not (yet) implemented.

-To have the app work across the Internet, just need to host it publicly on something like EC2 and use the public IP instead of `<privateip>:3000`.
+To have the app work across the Internet, we just needed to host it publicly and access the app at the public IP.
+There's a [live demo](http://whiteboard.nonbeing.tech) hosted on EC2, for example that works fine.